pip-services/pip-services-docs/content/en/conceptual/persistences/memory_persistence/_index.md

 #### Step 2 – Create a memory persistence object
 The next step is to create a memory persistence object.
-Here, we need to use the [IdentifiableMemoryPersistence](http://docs.pipservices.org/python/data/persistence/identifiable_memory_persistence/) class, which is an abstract persistence component that stores data in memory and implements CRUD operations over data items with unique ids.
-We will also define two methods namely, **get_page_by_filter** and **get_one_by_key**, which will be used to read the persisted values.
+Here, we need to use the **IdentifiableMemoryPersistence** class, which is an abstract persistence component that stores data in memory and implements CRUD operations over data items with unique ids.
+We will also define two methods namely, **getPageByFilter** and **getOneByKey**, which will be used to read the persisted values.

 {{< tabsection >}}
   {{< include "./__code2_node.md" >}}